DAR Misson

 Historic Preservation

-Preserving our nation’s history and cultural heritage for future generations is one of our basic missions.
-Our members work closely with the National Society in transcribing historic information into printed, searchable indexes, and records that genealogists and others can use when researching their family history.
-This process helps preserve the handwritten records which continue to deteriorate over time.
+Preserving our nation’s history and cultural heritage for future generations is one of our missions.
+Some John Bartram members transcribe historic information into printed, searchable indexes, and records that genealogists and others can use when researching their family history.
+This process helps preserve the handwritten records.

 Education